zschreiner/Fun-Bot/README.md

 - Bot can monitor and save room's woot and other accountable statics within the room/user.
 Sends out last song's status.
   - Room stats and users stats
   - Your status can also be found within the bot `example1`
-  - bot can also keep Users status.
+  - bot can also keep Users/Room status.
 An example has been setup below `example2`

 ```
 #Plugbot: Neon Last played: song [stats: 0 Woot | 0 Grab | 0 Meh]